-We examined modelled data to showcase the capability of autoCONSTRAINT's to reproduce rate coefficients from an input chemistry scheme.
-For this demonstration, a scheme mimicking the autoxidation of α-pinene was created (i.e., the αpin-test scheme) applying the autoAPRAM-fw.
-The full scheme can be found in the supporting data (see supporting data: PyCHAM/input/apinene_autoPRAM_V01_scheme.dat).
+We examined modelled data to showcase the ability of autoCONSTRAINT to reproduce rate coefficients from an input chemistry scheme.
+For this demonstration, a scheme mimicking the autoxidation of α -pinene was created (i.e. the α pin-test scheme) by applying the autoAPRAM-fw.
+The full scheme can be found in the supporting data (PyCHAM/input/apinene_autoPRAM_V01_scheme.dat).
 Roldin et al. (2019) provided a possible solution for the same chemical system in a similar autoxidation scheme.
 However, the species covered in the present approach do not fully match those covered by Roldin et al. (2019).

-The difference is the description of the adduct formation: in the work of Roldin et al., the adduct formation is lumped, while it is specific to reagent products in the α pin-test scheme.
-As a result, the scheme presented in this work should be considered fully independent from Roldin's scheme and its sole purpose is to create data to be analysed using autoCONSTRAINT.
-The reason to choose α -pinene is to illustrate the model's potential to deal with systems of similar complexity.
+The difference is the description of the adduct formation: in the work of Roldin et al. (2019), the adduct formation is lumped, while it is specific to reagent products in the α pin-test scheme.
+As a result, the scheme presented in this work should be considered fully independent of the Roldin et al. (2019) scheme, and its sole purpose is to create data to be analysed using autoCONSTRAINT.
+The reason for choosing α -pinene is to illustrate the model's potential to deal with systems of similar complexity.